-Because I use a wheelchair to live in this world, I get ignored, silenced, forgotten.
-Everyone is always trying to fix me—making me better so I’d add value to this society and be happy.
+Because I use a wheelchair to live in this world, I get ignored, silenced, and forgotten.
+Everyone is always trying to fix me—wanting to make me better so I’d add value to this society and be happy.
 What kind of world do I live in?
 A segregated one; an unfair one.
 Diversity in stories is less than 10%, according to “Where Is the Diversity in Publishing?
 The 2015 Diversity Baseline Survey Results,” and disability inclusion in publishing is practically not existent.
 The impact, or more importantly, the need for the right inclusion is now, which is why this press is important for everyone—from stories to staff to technology.
 Disability should not be portrayed as something to hide, but something to be engaged in; not something to fear, but something to adapt to.

 In the end:

 Images and stories cater to perception, as well as thinking.
-So when the media and entertainment industry produces the same dehumanizing views on people with disabilities, those perceptions become realities and put an umbrella of invisibility on people with disabilities.
+So when the media and entertainment industry produce the same dehumanizing views on people with disabilities, those perceptions become realities and put an umbrella of invisibility on people with disabilities.
 Others that try to show positive images of people with disabilities do it in one medium, or from some medical perspective to ease the fear of “disables” for the able-bodied population.
 People learn through communication, and the messages coded in words is what shapes reality.
 So if there are no stories, there are no realities.
 If there is no inclusion, there is no change.
 If there is no access, there is no opportunity.